 Can Baby Cockroaches Fly?

-No, baby roaches don’t fly; nymphs are like baby roaches, although they have the same physical appearance but differ in their size.
+No, baby roaches don’t fly; nymphs are like baby roaches, although they have the same physical appearance but differ in size.

 Nymphs during this stage have not grown or have their wing fully grown to provide them with flight.

 How Do Roaches Fly?

-Now, here is the point you wonder how come these annoying crawling insects fly?
+Now, here is why you wonder why these annoying crawling insects fly.

 Roaches are designed with two wings, a thick and a thin wing, although only one of these wings is used to achieve flight.

-The thick wings are located in the front, serving as a shield or a protective casting; it’s not easily visible because it has the same color as the body, and it always rests on its back when not in use.
+The thick wings are located in the front, serving as a shield or protective casting; it’s not easily visible because it is the same colour as the body and always rests on its back when not in use.

-The thin, clear, membranous wing lies underneath the think wings; these wings actually give cockroaches flights.
+The thin, clear, membranous wing lies underneath the thick wings; these wings give cockroaches flight.

-For a roach to achieve flight, the thick wings must be lifted by the flying cockroach, which leaves the thin wings uncovered and exposed; the thick wings remain lifted while the thin wings are used to make locomotion via air.
+For a roach to achieve flight, the flying cockroach must lift the thick wings, which leaves the thin wings uncovered and exposed; the thick wings remain lifted while the thin wings are used to make locomotion via air.

 Why do Some Cockroaches Never Fly?

-After reading how roaches fly, this leaves you with the thought why do other roaches not fly likewise.
+After reading how roaches fly leaves you with the thought, why do other roaches not fly likewise?

-Explicitly, most cockroaches that fly do so by their ability to glide from a point to another; although, it occurs shortly unlike birds or other flying insects.
+Explicitly, most cockroaches that fly do so by their ability to glide from one point to another, although it occurs shortly, unlike birds or other flying insects.

 Flying cockroaches do so because they find gliding more efficient and time-saving when compared with crawling.

-Now, imagine a big cockroach trying to fly with a thin, membranous set wing; you can see it’s going to be difficult.
+Imagine a giant cockroach trying to fly with a thin, membranous set wing; you can see it will be difficult.

-Cockroaches have 6 strong legs, instead of being faced with the difficulty of traveling with a set of thin wings, they crawl.
+Cockroaches have six strong legs.
+Instead of facing the difficulty of travelling with a set of thin wings, they crawl.